Shakin' Stevens: Elvis! and a hit record

-In 1977, after seven years of constant touring and recording, "Shaky", as he was also being called by this time, had been spotted during a London Sunsets gig by Jack Good who personally invited him to attend a London audition for his planned new West End musical Elvis!
+In 1977, after seven years of constant touring and recording, "Shaky", as he was also being called by this time, had been spotted during a London Sunsets gig by Jack Good, who personally invited him to attend a London audition for his planned new West End musical Elvis!
 Three actors were to portray Elvis's life during the course of the show and Stevens landed one of the lead roles, playing Elvis in his prime, in his army and film star years, with young actor Tim Whitnall covering the earlier formative years and veteran 1960s singer P.J.
-Proby taking over the part for Elvis's 'Las Vegas' years.
+Proby taking over the part for Elvis's Las Vegas years.

-The rest of the Sunsets waited in South Wales, doing occasional performances with drummer Robert 'Rockin Louis' Llewellyn taking the frontman duties, but fully expecting Stevens to return to the band and recommence touring after the show's planned short six-month run.
+The rest of the Sunsets waited in South Wales, doing occasional performances with drummer Robert "Rockin' Louis" Llewellyn taking the frontman duties, but fully expecting Stevens to return to the band and recommence touring after the show's planned six-month run.
 However, the expectations were overtaken by subsequent events.
 The media-wise Jack Good made sure that both the audition process and the early months of the show were widely and regularly covered by the British daily press and TV shows.

-During the Elvis! show's successful and then twice-extended two-year run Stevens made regular TV appearances, firstly on Good's revived British ITV show Oh Boy! and later on his follow-up 30-week-long series Let's Rock that was syndicated in 32 countries, including the United States.
+During the Elvis! show's successful and then twice-extended two-year run, Stevens made regular TV appearances, firstly on Good's revived British ITV show Oh Boy! and later on his follow-up 30-week-long series Let's Rock that was syndicated in 32 countries, including the United States.
 This led to his first major chart success with a reworking of the Buck Owens song "Hot Dog", which Owens would re-record using the arrangement created by pedal steel guitar player B. J. Cole.